Digital-Preservation-Finland/file-scraper/doc/contribute.rst

         * These methods MUST be decorated with ``metadata``-function, and MUST normally return string, with exception of ``index()`` which returns stream index as integer.
         * The metadata methods MUST normalize the value to a normalized format.
 The formats described e.g. in AudioMD [1]_, VideoMD [1]_, and MIX [2]_ are used in normalization.
         * The key of the metadata element in ``streams`` will be the method name, and value is the return value of the method.
         * Metadata method MAY raise ``SkipElement`` from ``file_scraper.base``, if the methods needs to be omitted in collection phase.
 This may become handy with files containing different kinds of streams.
-The value ``None`` is used for the case that the value SHOULD be returned, but the scraper tool is not capable of doing that.
 Value ``(:unav)`` is returned when a scraper cannot determine the value of a metadata element and ``(:unap)`` when the metadata element is not applicable to the stream type.
         * Example of a metadata method::

             @metadata